How to Become a Stallholder

 It may be necessary for the Market Manager to change your location due to the needs of the market, but plenty of notice will be given to help you relocate smoothly.

 When can I have access to set up my stall for each market?

 You can access the shed between 1pm-5pm on Fridays and from 6am on Saturdays.

-On what day to I have to advise if I will be attending the market that week?
+On what day do I have to advise if I will be attending the market that week?

-You need to let the Market Manager know if you are not attending by Wednesday morning each week.
+You need to let the management team know if you are not attending by Thursday, 10am each week.

 What are the fees involved in becoming a stallholder?